-The Victorian Mental Health Tribunal deals with people in the midst of profound crisis.
-The Tribunal wants to lift participation rates in their hearings and processes because they know that it improves patient outcomes.
+The Victorian Mental Health Tribunal (MHT) deals with people in the midst of profound crisis.
+The Tribunal wanted to lift participation rates in their hearings and processes because they know that it improves patient outcomes.

 But the patients at the centre of the hearings are suffering from severe mental illnesses.
-Further, they often being held, against their will and for their own protection, in locked wards, with little access to phones or technology.
+Also, they are often being held for their own protection and against their wishes in locked wards, with little access to phones or technology.

-I gave a talk at UX Australia 2019 about this project (unfortunately Lan Huang, my co-writer, couldn’t attend).
-The talk focuses on how we conducted a human-centric design process given the special context surrounding those with profound mental illness:
+I gave a talk at UX Australia 2019 about this project.
+The talk focused on how we conducted a human-centric design process given the special context surrounding those with profound mental illness.
+This includes: